ppetrovtv/pine_script_docs/source/essential/Strategies.rst

         strategy.order("buy", strategy.long, when=strategy.position_size == 0)
         strategy.order("sell", strategy.short, when=strategy.position_size != 0)

-If this code is applied to a chart, all orders are filled at open of every bar.
+If this code is applied to a chart, all orders are filled at the open of every bar.

-Conditions for order placement (``when``, ``pyramiding``, ``strategy.risk``) are checked when script is calculated.
+Conditions for order placement (``when``, ``pyramiding``, ``strategy.risk``) are checked when the script is calculated.
 If all conditions are satisfied, the order is placed.
 If any condition is not satisfied, the order is not placed.
 It is important to cancel price orders (limit, stop and stop-limit orders).